ni/design-system/app/_elements/menus.md

 **Codename:** `ApplicationMenuItem` - NationalInstruments.Controls

 #### Basic usage
-Menus are a collection of menu items
+Menus are a collection of menu items.
 Menu items provide a single line of text to communicate the action that will be taken if selected.
 Other items like checkmarks, shortcuts and icons (rarely used) are also presented in a menu item.

 In general, limit the menu hierarchy to two levels, the main level and one submenu level.
 Creating more levels makes the menu difficult to navigate.
 While in some cases, it is necessary to add an additional level it should be a rarity throughout the application.